canonical/launchpad-manual/docs/user/explanation/feature-highlights/the-bug-tracker.rst

 ~~~~~~~~~~~~~~~~~~

 Launchpad can be used to keep track of development being done by your
 community on multiple independent branches.
-This is because Launchpad
-is designed to work with Git.

-It is not necessary for your project "trunk" to use Git in order to
-reap these benefits.
-The main project can continue to use Subversion or
-CVS, and Launchpad can publish a Git version of that branch which
-your community can use to branch off while they do their own personal
-development.
-If they register their branches with Launchpad, and in
+If they register their branches with Launchpad, and in doing so note that they
-doing so note that they are working on a particular bug in that branch,
-then Launchpad will notify the other subscribers to the bug that the
+are working on a particular bug in that branch, then Launchpad will notify the
-branch exists and is being worked on.
-This allows people who have an
+other subscribers to the bug that the branch exists and is being worked on.
-interest in the bug either to pitch in and collaborate on the bug fix
+This allows people who have an interest in the bug either to pitch in and
-directly, or simply to know that they can find a fix by merging from the
+collaborate on the bug fix directly, or simply to know that they can find a fix
-relevant branch.
+by merging from the relevant branch.

-We expect this feature to be complete by the end of November 2006.

 Release management
 ~~~~~~~~~~~~~~~~~~